o-th/SrcQuery/README.md

 `$server['os']`

 ### Multiple Servers?
-Intilize each server then use functions, to match the correct server outputs to the correct intilized session make sure outputs are preceeded by the session.
+To use any outputs/functions specific to each server intilize the server then use the outputs/functions.

+basicly:
+srv1-intilize
+srv1-outputs

+srv2-intilize
+srv1-outputs

 srv1
 Intilize server